PDF Version

 Introduction

-On May 13, 2024, the Federal Energy Regulatory Commission (FERC) issued a final rule to improve regional electric transmission planning and cost allocation.
-This explainer provides an overview of the final rule, titled Order No. 1920, that adopts various requirements concerning how transmission providers conduct long-term regional transmission planning and allocate the costs of transmission facilities planned through those processes.
-This explainer will help you understand which policies have changed for regional transmission planning, including the role of states, and how to navigate these changes as a stakeholder.
+This explainer provides an overview of the orders, which adopt requirements concerning long-term regional transmission planning processes and how transmission providers should allocate the costs of transmission facilities planned through those processes.
+This explainer will help you understand which policies have changed for regional transmission planning, including the improved transparency of planning processes and amplified role of states, and how to navigate these changes as a stakeholder.

 Executive Summary